 REALTORS DISASTER RELIEF RESOURCES:

-We hosted a special call to strategize ideas to help agents work together, get the resources they need, help each other, and help those in communities affected by natural disasters.
+We hosted a special call a few years ago to strategize ideas to help agents work together, get the resources they need, help each other, and help those in communities affected by natural disasters.
 Below are the recording and a resource list that will continue to grow as new ideas come in.
-Please note this is a recording from a 2018 call where we went over disaster strategies.

 Ideas from the call: